Lesson video

 So let's check what we've learned.

-On the left, we've got four identical Venn diagrams, but each time a different region is shaded.
+On the left, we've got four identical Venn diagrams, but each time, a different region is shaded.

 On the right, you've got four statements expressed with formal notation.

-They're labelled from e to h.
+They're labels from e to h.

 What does each shaded region of the Venn diagrams represent?
 Please match up the statements to the shaded region.

-Pause while you do it and press play for some answers.
+Pause while you do it and press Play for some answers.

 Let's go through some answers.

-Venn diagram a matches statement h.
+Venn diagram A matches statement H.

-It shows the regions that are only in event B.
+It shows the regions that are only in Event B.

-In other words, it's the intersection of event B with not A and not C.
+In other words, it's the intersection of Event B with not A and not C.

-Venn diagram b matches statement g.
+Venn diagram B matches statement G.

-It is the intersection of event A and event C, but not event B.
+It is the intersection of Event A and Event C, but not Event B.

-Venn diagram c matches statement f.
+Venn diagram C matches statement F.

-It is the intersection of events A and B.
+It is the intersection of Events A and B.

 Let's now take a look at another scenario.

-Izzy has drawn a Venn diagram to record how many races each pupil has run.
+Izzy has drawn a Venn diagram to record how many races each pupil has run, and Izzy says, "This structure seems to work.

-Sam says, why do you need the intersections for this Venn diagram?
-Izzy says, these intersections can be used to record when more than one pupil wins.
+Each event intersects with each of the events."
+Sam says, "Why do you need the intersections for this Venn diagram?"
+Izzy says that intersections can be used to record when more than one pupil wins.

 But can you see a problem with this?
-Hmm, let's see what happens when we fill it in.
+Hmm.

-And what you'll notice is that there are quite a few blanks in that Venn diagram.
+We have these frequencies here, and what you'll notice is that there are quite a few blanks in that Venn diagram.

 In fact, every intersection is blank.

-Izzy says, it means there were no draws of 1st place in the races, therefore each race only has one winner.
+Izzy says, "It means there were no draws of first place in the races."
+Therefore, each race only has one winner, and that means, in this case, the events are mutually exclusive.

-Sam says, this means a slightly different shape of Venn diagram may be more appropriate.
+Sam says, "This means a slightly different shape of Venn diagram may be more appropriate."
+Maybe something a bit more like this.

 When two or more events are mutually exclusive, it means they cannot happen at the same time.